All Episodes

 Even if they use reconciliation, right?

-All the more reason to do what we did before.
+All the more reason to do what we did before, because they all voted for it then.

-And we were able to get rid of everything in Obamacare except those those critical regulations that Mark just talked about.
+And we were able to get rid of everything in Obamacare except those critical regulations that Mark just talked about.

-But we and and we could frankly put those in and have a real challenge to what the parliamentarian may rule on that.
+And we could frankly put those in and have a real challenge to what the parliamentarian may rule on that.

-Just like Mark is talking about, put the same thing on President Trump's desk that we put on President Obama's desk.
+Why not do that, just like Mark is talking about, put the same thing on President Trump's desk that we put on President Obama's desk.

 Unbelievable.

-What do you absolutely have to have in the bill as a caucus, the freedom caucus, to go along with this replacement plan?
+What do you absolutely have to have in the bill as a caucus, the Freedom Caucus, to go along with this replacement plan?

 What do you need?